Key Stage 1 Curriculum

 All children working in Reception and Key Stage 1 have daily phonics teaching based on Letters and Sounds.
 We mainly use Phonics Play planning and teaching resources to support this.

 Our Phonics reading scheme is provided by Collins Big Cat Phonics.
 Children start using reading books without words and build from there as soon as they are ready.
 Everyone has three reading books; a phonics-based Big Cat book, a supplementary reading book based on their level of phonic knowledge and a free choice reading book from the class library of picture books and non-fiction books as well as the mobile library van.

 The Foundation Stage children are working towards the Early Learning Goals in the Foundation Stage Curriculum 2013.

-The Early Learning Goals in Mathematics are split into the two aspects of Number and Shape, Space and Measure.
-The children work on practically based activities to learn the mathematical goals.
-We supplement the EYFS curriculum with resources from New Heinemann maths.
+The Early Learning Goals in Mathematics are split into the two aspects of Number and Shape, Space & Measure.
+The children work on practical and play-based activities to consolidate and develop their understanding of the mathematical goals.

 Physical Education/Physical Development

 The Foundation Stage children are working toward the Early Learning Goals for Physical Development, This includes physical education, control and co-ordination, handling equipment and tools safely and with growing dexterity.
 As part of their Physical Development education they will also learn about ways to keep safe and healthy.

 In KS1, PE is planned on a long term yearly cycle, which ensures the breadth of the areas of the National Curriculum 2014 are covered.
 We use specialist teachers such as Derby County Football in the Community Trust and Primary Stars coaches to enhance the children's learning experiences.